snaredataset/snare/README.md

 ## Leaderboard

 We are in the process of setting up an automated leaderboard.
-In the meantime, please send your `...test.json` prediction results to [Mohit Shridhar][mailto:mshr@cs.washington.edu].
+In the meantime, please send your `...test.json` prediction results to [Mohit Shridhar](mailto:mshr@cs.washington.edu).
 We will get back to you as soon as possible.

 **Instructions**:
 - Include a name for your model, your team name, and affiliation (if not anonymous).